Please refer to https://doyourpart.ucmerced.edu./student-information for specific COVID-19 housing questions.

-Housing is not guaranteed until you receive a “Contract Acceptance” email from the Housing and Residence Life Office.
+Housing is not guaranteed until a student receives a “contract acceptance” email from Housing Services.

-Information about room assignment and move-in instructions will be emailed to your UC Merced account and mailed to your permanent address.
-Summer assignments are available at summer move in.
+For Summer Sessions - Information about room assignment and move-in instructions will be emailed to your UC Merced account in May if you applied and signed your housing contract according to published timelines.

 A list of suggestions for What to Bring is available online and will also be sent with your room assignment prior to move in.
-Some of the more important things include bed linens (twin extra-long), blankets, pillow, desk clock, desk lamp, toiletries, waste basket, TV and internet cords, and clock.
+Some of the more important things include bed linens (twin extra-long), blankets, pillows, a desk clock, a desk lamp, toiletries, a waste basket, TV and internet cords and a clock.

 Typically private bathrooms in the Valley and Sierra Terraces suites are shared by four to six people and must be cleaned by the residents of the suite.
-Community restrooms in The Summits, Glacier Point and Granite Pass are shared by ten to fifteen students and are maintained in partnership with the custodial staff and assigned residents.
+Community restrooms in the Summits, Glacier Point and Granite Pass are shared by 10-15 students and are maintained in partnership with the custodial staff and assigned residents.
 The number of residents sharing bathrooms is now limited as part of COVID-19 mitigation measures.
 Please follow posted guidelines.

 Washers and dryers are located in the Den laundry room for use by Valley Terraces and Sierra Terraces (Mariposa and Tuolumne) residents.
-Building laundry rooms are available in both Cathedral/Tenaya and Half Dome Halls in The Summits.
-There are also laundry facilities in both Granite Pass and Glacier Point Halls.
-You have the option to add money onto your CatCard Resident Laundry Account or a few coin operated machines are available.
+Building laundry rooms are available in both Cathedral/Tenaya and Half Dome Halls in the Summits.
+There are also laundry facilities in both Granite Pass and Glacier Point halls.
+Download the Speed Queen App to pay for laundry services.
+A few coin-operated machines are also available.
+Directions and information about the app is posted in the laundry room too.
 It is $1.25 to wash ($1.50 super cycle) and $1 to dry.
 Residents have access to their laundry rooms 24-hours a day.

 Housekeeping services are provided in the public areas of housing (Terrace Center, laundry facilities, hallways, lounges, etc).
-Residents are responsible for cleaning their private spaces including their bathrooms in the Valley and Sierra Terraces.
-Cleaning supplies and vacuums are provided by Housing Office and cleaning refills are available at any time.
+Residents are responsible for cleaning their private spaces, including their bathrooms in the Valley and Sierra Terraces.
+Cleaning supplies and vacuums are provided by the housing office, and cleaning refills are available at any time.

 No. Phone service is the responsibility of the resident, although most students use cell phones.
 One phone jack is provided in every bedroom and roommates are expected to share the line.
 Information regarding how to sign up for phone service will be available at move in.